-IV.
+IX.
 CONCLUSION.

-FTB respectfully contends that this Court's hostility towards a sister State that the Supreme Court deemed unconstitutional infected the entirety of the 2014 Opinion.
-In its affirmance of the fraud and IIED verdicts and analysis of discretionary function immunity and the exhaustion doctrine, this Court did not treat FTB as it would FTB's Nevada counterpart.
-To address the disparate treatment towards FTB that pervades the now-vacated 2014 Opinion, the Court must not only apply the damages cap of NRS 41.035 but must conduct its review of the jury's verdict within the prism that FTB is a Nevada government agency.
-To ensure compliance with the Supreme Court's remand instructions, FTB respectfully requests the opportunity to provide further briefing to the Court on these issues.
+FTB respectfully contends that this Court's hostility towards a sister State, which the Supreme Court deemed unconstitutional, infected the entirety of the 2014 Opinion.
+Essentially, the Supreme Court agreed when it vacated the entirety of this Court's 2014 Opinion.
+In affirming the fraud and IIED verdicts and analyzing the immunity and exhaustion doctrines, this Court did not treat FTB as it would FTB's Nevada counterpart.
+To correct the disparate treatment towards FTB that pervades the now-vacated 2014 Opinion, the Court should do more than apply the damages cap of NRS 41.035; it must review the jury's verdict from the perspective that FTB is a Nevada government agency.
+To ensure compliance with the Supreme Court's remand instructions, FTB respectfully requests that the Court grant FTB judgment as a matter of law on Hyatt's fraud and IIED claims.

-Dated this 23rd day of May, 2016.
+Dated this 22nd day of August, 2016.